Rape Culture (film)

 Rape Culture is a 1975 film by Cambridge Documentary Films, produced by Margaret Lazarus and Renner Wunderlich.
 It was updated in 1983.

 In January 1975, Judy Norsigan outlined how the film illustrated "rape culture", through the voices of men and women, including rapists, victims, prisoners, rape crisis workers, and the media.

 The film featured prisoners of Lorton Reformatory, Virginia, "Prisoners Against Rape Inc" (PAR), a not-for-profit organization founded by William Fuller and Larry Cannon on September 9, 1973, in conjunction with women fighting rape.
 The prison administration "approved" self-help status.

 PAR was set up after Fuller wrote to the DC Rape Crisis Center in 1973 and asked for assistance.
 The DC Rape Crisis Center had opened in 1972 in response to the high incidence of rape against women of color.
 Fuller acknowledged his history of rape, murder, and prison rape.
 He wanted to stop being a rapist.
 This resulted in a cooperative effort.

 The women from the DC Rape Crisis Center who initiated work with PAR were Loretta Ross, Yulanda Ward and Nkenge Touré.
 Ross has said that whilst the relationship was seen initially as controversial, it was one of the more interesting aspects of her work at the DC Rape Crisis Center in the 1970s and 80s.
 In an interview with Joyce Follet, Ross observed that in the work of the DC Rape Crisis Center they could bandage up women all they wanted to, but if they did not stop rape what was the point?
-Maragaret lazarus, the film's producer, said of this relationship that the work was "groundbreaking".
+Margaret Lazarus, the film's producer, said of this relationship that the work was "groundbreaking".